Skip to content

 5.2.2 Dementia Dwelling Grant

-Subject to availability of funding the council will consider providing non means-tested assistance to provide aids and adaptations in the home designed to enable people with memory loss or a diagnosis of dementia to manage their surroundings, retain their independence and reduce feelings of confusion.
+Subject to availability of funding the council may consider providing non means-tested assistance to provide aids and adaptations in the home

-- The grant offer will be a combination of standard and bespoke products based around an assessment of individual need.
+• The grant offer will be a combination of standard and bespoke products based around an assessment of individual need.
+Assessments will adopt a person-centred approach recognising that dementia affects individuals differently.

-- Dementia diagnosis or suffering from recognised memory loss affecting day-to-day independence.
+• Dementia diagnosis or living with a recognised memory loss affecting day-to-day independence.

 Conditions

-- The works must be completed within 12 months of the date of approval.
+• Works must be completed within 12 months of approval.

 Conditions

-This discretionary assistance is intended to ensure persons on low income can undertake essential repairs or improvements to their home.
-It is available to home owners that do not have sufficient financial resources to maintain their homes in a safe, health enabling condition free of serious defects or hazards.
+This discretionary assistance, available subject to budget availability of the council, is intended to ensure persons on low income can undertake essential repairs or improvements to their home.
+It is available to home owners and tenants with a repairing responsibly that do not have sufficient financial resources to maintain their homes in a safe, health enabling condition free of serious defects or hazards.
 The assistance is repayable on sale, transfer or disposal of the property and does not accrue interest charges.

 Eligible Applicants